evangeliazve/aacl-public/README.md

 ## Main experimental settings

 The paper setting uses cumulative daily snapshots, UMAP with 20 dimensions, HDBSCAN clustering, centroid-based topic alignment with threshold `0.30`, and an ensemble of embedding models.
 The supervised task is evaluated at publication time.
+The first `labeling.warmup_days` cumulative snapshots are excluded before trajectory annotation and publication-time feature extraction, matching the notebook warm-up filtering used to avoid unstable early clustering snapshots.

 The main selected agreement thresholds are: